jacobstr/matura/README.md

 	 --no-ansi             Disable ANSI output.
 	 --no-interaction (-n) Do not ask any interactive question.

+## Filtering

 If you wish to filter specific tests within a suite/file, use `--grep`.
-Matura will be clever enough to run the requisite before/after hooks - hopefully.
-We're still fairly alpha ;)
+Matura will be clever enough to run the requisite before/after hooks.

+## Test Result Association

+When running before/after hooks Matura will associate any test failures with the currently running test, rather than treating it as a file-level failure.
+This is particularly useful with Mockery's `close` method, which triggers additional assertions: was a method called, was it called with the right parameters, and so on.

+For before_all / after_all hooks, the failure is associate with the surrounding describe block.

 ## Test Organization